Moderate conservatism: Canada

 The main factions of the Conservative Party of Canada are the Red Tory and Blue Tory.
 Blue Tories value free markets but vary on social policies, Red Tories are known to be more centrist.

 Iran

 Moderate conservatism is mostly seen among Reformists: dissident media Iran International referred to Hassan Rouhani, the 7th President of Iran, as a "moderate conservative", however, during his 2017 reelection campaign, Rouhani's views moved firmly to the left and he fully aligned with Reformists.

-Ali Larijani is part of Principlists, but is described as a relatively moderate conservative.
+Ali Larijani was part of the Principlists, but was described as a relatively moderate conservative.
+However, centre-right "moderate conservatives" such as Larijani are sometimes excluded from the narrow definition of far-right "Principlists."

 Japan

 The Kōchikai was a faction that represented moderate conservatives within the right-wing Liberal Democratic Party.
 Former prime minister Fumio Kishida was a member of the Kōchikai faction, and he is also a "moderate conservative".
 Yomiuri Shimbun is a moderately conservative newspaper.
-Yomiuri Shimbun places more emphasis on moderate pro-American diplomacy rather than hawkish Japanese nationalism.
+Yomiuri Shimbun places more emphasis on moderate pro-American diplomacy rather than hawkish Sankei Shimbun.